isozu/appflight/README.md

 # AppFlight

 Release .ipa file over the cloud storage privately like TestFlight.

-After uploading all files to the cloud storage, S3 and Route53 configurations are strongly recommended for your convinience in the case of AWS.
+All files related to .ipa was uploaded to the cloud storage, then S3 and Route53 configurations are strongly required for your convinience.

 ## Installation